berrak/virtualbox/README.md

 ### Recreate the ssl directory and sign Puppet master

-Stop the running Puppet master and start it again will recreate the certificates for Puppet master in */etc/puppet/ssl* sub directories.
+Stopping the running Puppet master and starting it again recreates the certificates for Puppet master in */etc/puppet/ssl* sub directories.

     # /etc/init.d/puppetmaster stop